1bib1/book-api/README.md

 Application supports two fields: Name (required) and author (can be left blank).<br/>
 You can list all books, list one book, add, update and delete book

+API returns json of books when listing.

+ADD/UPDATE/DELETE response:
+> 1 if success
+> 0 if fail

 <h2>Example of use in local env.</h2>

 List all books (GET METHOD):